What is Knowledge?

 PAUL: This is rather confusing, Socrates.
 Where do these questions come from?

 SOCRATES: Teachers always use the word “knowledge”.
 They tell me that I can find “knowledge” on the Internet.
 But I don’t really understand what they mean when they use that word.
 I am trying to figure out what it is I’m supposed to look for.
 After talking with you and Thomas I now know that knowledge is not perception or opinion.
 And I have learned that if I know something, it must be true.
-But I still don’t really know what knowledge is.
+But I still don’t know what knowledge actually is.
 Can we find a definition of knowledge without contradicting ourselves?

-PAUL: I’m not really sure how else to define it for you Socrates.
+PAUL: I’m not sure how else to define it for you Socrates.
 Perhaps the best definition of knowledge is that it is a true belief.
 If it is a true belief, then it is free from mistakes.

 SOCRATES: Let us walk this path and see where it takes us.
 I was watching a documentary about lawyers, and I think their profession can show us that knowledge is not what you say it is.